hafizhmulki/hafizh_portofolio/README.md

 ## Experience
-<h3> 	Marketing • PT Agronesia (Perseroda) 15 October 2023 – Now (Active)  </h3>
+<h3> 	Marketing - Quality Assurance • PT Agronesia (Perseroda) 15 October 2023 – Now (Active)  </h3>

-- Promote products into the market
+• Participate in tender/procurement of other company
-- Participate in tender/procurement of other company
+• Fulfill administration and document required for client company procurement
-- Fulfill administration and document required for client company procurement
+• Maintain client relation during project from start to finish
-- Maintain client relation during project from start to finish
+• Making sure Quality Inspection is in accordance with company standard
-- Expand market by keep promoting to new client company
+• Assuring the products is in accordance with client specification as per requested
-- Establish cooperation with external entities for mutual benefits
+• Oversee product testing with client when requested

 <h3> 	Business Development • PT Agronesia (Perseroda) 12 December 2022 – 15 October 2023 </h3>